skycoin/services/README.md

 The github-metrics folder has been move to utilities repo in https://github.com/skycoin/utilities/tree/master/github-metrics

 The pending-transactions-monitor folder has been move to utilities repo in https://github.com/skycoin/utilities/tree/master/pending-transactions-monitor

+The errhandler folder has been move to the coin-api folder https://github.com/skycoin/services/tree/master/coin-api.